What is the Difference Between a Scope of Practice and a Scope of Employment?

 - Provide standards and a means to discipline should the licensed nurse violate the standards

 The nursing scope of practice describes the services that a qualified nurse is permitted to perform and has been determined as competent in that area.
-For example, Florida's BON defines the practice of professional nursing as the "Performance of those acts requiring substantial specialized knowledge, judgment and nursing skill based on applied principles of psychological, biological, physical and social sciences."
+For example, Florida's BON defines the practice of professional nursing as the "performance of those acts requiring substantial specialized knowledge, judgment and nursing skill based on applied principles of psychological, biological, physical and social sciences."

 The scope of employment for a nurse is set by individual organizations and can be described in a job description or policy and procedure manual.
 Details of a nurse's role and responsibility can also be documented in a Collective Bargaining Unit (CBU), also referred to as a "union" contract.
-A scope of employment cannot reach beyond the boundaries of the state's scope of practice regulations in the Nurse Practice Act.
+Scope of employment cannot reach beyond the boundaries of the state's scope of practice regulations in the Nurse Practice Act.

 For example, an employer cannot add to a policy and procedure document that a nurse will intubate a patient in the emergency room IF the NPA of that state prohibits nurses from intubating patients.
 Conversely, the scope of employment can be more restrictive than the scope of practice.
 This could occur if an organization chooses to not allow a nurse to place an intraosseous catheter in spite of the fact that the NPA does allow for such placement in the scope of practice laws.

-To clarify the nursing role for procedures or tasks assigned to the nurse, the National Council of State Boards, who oversees the Boards of Nursing, published the Scope of Practice Decision-Making Framework tool that nurses can utilize to determine nursing practice responsibilities.
+To clarify the nursing role for procedures or tasks assigned to the nurse, the National Council of State Boards, which oversees the Boards of Nursing, published the Scope of Practice Decision-Making Framework tool that nurses can utilize to determine nursing practice responsibilities.

-The practice of nursing requires knowledge, skill and autonomous decision-making skills.
+The practice of nursing requires knowledge, skill, and autonomous decision-making skills.
 That said, there will be areas within the role of the nurse that require more clarity to ensure the nurse is working within their scope of practice as well as their scope of employment.
 Nurses are expected to know the Nurse Practice Act for the state in which they practice.
 Nurses must also be aware of their written job description, CBU contract (as applicable) and policies/procedures to ensure they are working within their full scope.

 The Factors That Bind RNs: Are RNs Nurses If They Don’t Work at the Bedside?Congratulations!
 You are officially a part of the most trusted profession, with the opportunity to make a difference in people's…